difanzou/difanzou.github.io/_pages/about.md

 ---

-I am an assistant professor in the [Department of Computer Science](https://www.cs.hku.hk/) at [The University of Hong Kong](https://www.hku.hk/) and [The HKU Musketeers Foundation Institute of Data Science](https://datascience.hku.hk/).
+I am an assistant professor in the [School of Computing and Data Science](https://www.cds.hku.hk/) at [The University of Hong Kong](https://www.hku.hk/) and [The HKU Musketeers Foundation Institute of Data Science](https://datascience.hku.hk/).
 I am generally interested in machine learning, stochastic optimization, and graph learning, with a special focus on the theoretical/empirical understanding (or Physics) of deep learning (especially foundation models).
 I am also particularlly interested in devloping the AI/ML methods for practical problems in other area, such as signal processing, intelligent transportation, and math problems.